TALI CASPI

 DNA METABARCODING

-I use genetic analysis of fecal DNA to examine how coyote diet is impacted by human presence and footprint.
-I investigate how the diet composition of individual coyotes is influenced by the territory they reside in, demonstrating that within-city variation in the built environment shapes the diet of coyotes.
+I use genetic analysis of fecal DNA to examine how carnivore diets and gut microbiomes are impacted by human presence and human footprint.
+I investigate how diet and microbial composition vary based on the neighborhoods animals reside in, demonstrating how within-city differences in the built environment shape variation among individual animals.

 Picture